 More than 1 million students are currently enrolled in 250 private colleges that have received accreditation from HERQA.

 Recently, digitalization has been given more attention from the government.
-In June 2020, the council of ministers approved a digital strategy
+In June 2020, the council of ministers approved a digital strategy that allows the government to invest millions to build infrastructure to promote digitalization.

 The Agency is also working on building an online licensing and renewing system for eligible higher education institutions.
 The newly launched software allows the Agency to find the records of private colleges around the country.